Azure-Samples/service-fabric-java-getting-started/README.md

 For compiling the samples use gradle.
 This should be configured as part of the Service Fabric Java SDK installation.

 ## Deploying the samples
 All the samples once compiled can be deployed immediately using the install.sh scripts located inside Scripts folder of every sample.
-These scripts will use the Service Fabric X-Plat CLI.
-If using the latest Azure Service Fabric python CLI (sfctl), then the corresponding `install-sfctl.sh` and `uninstall-sfctl.sh` scripts can be used instead.
-Before running the scripts you need to first connect to the cluster.
+These scripts require the Service Fabric CLI, or
+`sfctl`.
+Before running any of the install or deploy scripts, be sure to install `sfctl` and select the target cluster.

 ## Compiling and Deploying the samples using Service Fabric Plugin for Eclipse